orisi/oracle/README.md

 ## Errors

+![ScreenShot](http://i.imgur.com/DMQZQXe.png)

 If you see weird stuff like this that probably means that you're out of RAM.
 You can init boot2docker with -m parameter:

-![ScreenShot](http://i.imgur.com/DMQZQXe.png)

 ```
 boot2docker -m 2048 init
 ```

 This will make boot2docker use 2Gbs of RAM.
+It should be enough to boot ~15-20 Orisi Oracle nodes